garrandall/popular-music-data/tracks/glamour-boys-living-colour.md

 Where the money comes from heaven only knows

 I ain't no glamour boy - I'm fierce
-I ain't no glamour boy - ooh
+I ain't no glamour boy - oh
 I ain't no glamour boy - I'm fierce
 I ain't no glamour boy